 You'll investigate your central research questions through the development of your creative practice, using your thesis to provide critical commentary and context to your findings.

-We now offer a PhD by Distance Learning programme which is available to UK, EU and International applicants.
-PhD by Distance Learning allows you to study at a time and place that suits you.
-With a part time option available, you'll have the flexibility to gain an advanced degree alongside work and other committments.
+The School of English also offers a PhD by Distance Learning programme which is available to UK, EU and International applicants.
+PhD by Distance Learning allows you to study at a time and place that suits you and with a part time option available, you'll have the flexibility to gain an advanced degree alongside work and other commitments.